tdwg/website/conferences/2024/sessions/index.md

 **Abstract**<br />
 Over the past year, the importance of interoperable Invasive Alien Species (IAS) data has gained significant recognition and has been the focus of different TDWG task groups.
 Improved interoperability of IAS data would greatly facilitate rapid data flows and information sharing, which is key in early detection and rapid eradication.
 Despite recent improvements in the Darwin Core standard, there’s still a lack of sufficient terms and vocabularies to cover the needs of the IAS community.
 For instance, the Darwin Core (DwC) standard is not able to capture the full complexity of the management of alien species and other wildlife.
 The diversity in management objectives and methods for different taxonomic groups make the standardization a real challenge.
 As such, currently, local invasive species management organizations often adopt bespoke data vocabularies and formats in order to meet these unique challenges.
 This proliferation of data vocabularies raises barriers to cross-organization sharing of data.
 This session will focus on how existing Darwin Core vocabularies meet or struggle to meet the needs of scientists, field managers and policymakers, and to reboot the TDWG task group for Invasive Organism Information to provide ongoing support for invasive-related data standards in Darwin Core.

-### LTNG04 Lessons Learned from Local Data Providers in the Marine Community: DwC data connect local to global

-Session Type: Lightning Talks; Open to abstract submissions<br />
-Conference Track:  TDWG<br />
-Organizers:  **[Takashi Hosono](mailto:hosonot@jamstec.go.jp), Ward Appeltans, Katsunori Fujikura, Katherine Tattersall**

-**Abstract**<br />
-The Ocean Biodiversity Information System (OBIS), which is responsible for aggregating and disseminating biodiversity data globally in the marine community, has been working with data providers to format raw survey data into a DarwinCore format (DwC) that is findable, integratable, and reusable.
-The OBIS activities to date have been successful, as evidenced by the rapid expansion of OBIS data in recent years.
-However, the success was a result of various communications with the data providers, and there would have been many successes and many failures in the communication.
-In this session, we will share lessons learned from communication with local data providers in promoting data integration (i.e. promote the use of DwC) in the marine community.
-The session is expected to be attended by data providers, data curators, and data managers.
-Analogies from terrestrial cases are also welcome.

 ### LTNG05 Specimen Spotlight